Supervision

 1. Individual supervision with a Licensed Psychologist is scheduled twice per week for one hour at times that are convenient for both the psychologist and intern.
 Supervision is regularly provided for each client that interns see for therapy.
 Supervision is a learning experience coupled with feedback and focused on enhancing and developing clinical skills that help interns become competent professionals.
 The interns and the supervisor discuss goals, training, and expectations.
 During supervisor absences, an alternative Licensed Psychologist is available for supervision.
 When working with clients, interns inform their clients that they are working under supervision.
 Interns provide the information of the supervisor to the clients.

 Drs.
-Blake and Siyaguna are the primary supervisors for all clinical activities in the Fargo and Moorhead offices, while Drs.
-Blake and Saxton are the primary supervisor for those activities occurring in Detroit Lakes and Fergus Falls.
+Hinant and Siyaguna are the primary supervisors for all clinical activities in the Moorhead offices, while Drs.
+Blake and Saxton are the primary supervisor for those activities occurring in Detroit Lakes clinic.
 While interns work with other professionals during the course of the year, such as while on rotations, the primary supervisors are responsible for all of the clinical activities performed by Interns.

 2. Two hours of supervision is provided weekly through a group format.
 This gives interns an opportunity to discuss clinical and administrative processes as well as provide support to one another.
 There are several group supervision meetings scheduled for interns.